ChillarAnand/IPV-UI/read_me.txt

-#1.
-About
-#2.
-Files
-#3.
-Configuration
+## UI prototype built with PHP & Ajax

-#1.
-About: UI FOR MANUAL VERIFICATION OF IN.
+### 1. About: UI FOR MANUAL VERIFICATION OF IN.
 PATENT DATA, EXTRACTED FROM JOURNAL PDF

-#2.
-FILES
+### 2. FILES
 index.php           - controller for index.tmpl.php, functions.php.
 index.tmpl.php      - html views.
 functions.php       - all function definitions.